 - Together with your kids decide what areas of the house are common spaces and what are private play zones for a special toy or project.
 They know they are choosing to share or take turns when playing in the common spaces.
 For example, John, a coaching client, knew sharing was really tough for his anxious son struggling with autism.
 So he bought a few really cool toys that stayed on a shelf until Josh felt ready to play together with his sister.
 John would play with them to facilitate the fun and affirm any sharing.
 Gradually, over time, he became less involved as his son gained the skills and values needed to share with his little sister.

 - Help your child choose a selection of toys to share before inviting a friend to come over, putting special or breakable toys out of sight.

 - When your kids outgrow bikes or toys, involve them in deciding whom to give them to, maybe a younger neighbor or young sibling of a friend.

-- Help your child notice the joy on friends’ or siblings’ faces when he shares toys with them, or when he gives toys away to younger kids.
+- Help your child notice the joy on friends’ or siblings’ faces when sharing toys with them, or when giving toys away to younger kids.

 - Teach kids that the joy they feel when they share is because they are made in God’s image, who so generously and joyfully shares good things with us (1 Timothy 6:17-18).

 2 Corinthians 9:7 says, “Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.”
-Of course God loves us when we’re selfish, but He rejoices when our actions flow from a heart of love, not compulsion or self-righteousness.
-Let’s guide our kids into living out God’s image in them as they generously and joyfully share with others.
+Of course, God loves us when we’re selfish, but He rejoices when our actions flow from a heart of love, not compulsion or self-righteousness.
+Let’s guide our kids to live out God’s image in them, as they generously and joyfully share with others!

 Take 15 minutes to learn how to give consequences that teach, rather than simply punish, by downloading our free ebook Consequences That Actually Work.